Luxury Small Boat Cruises in Australia’s North West

-The 2008 cruising season has got off to a fantastic start with reports back from K2O that there is plenty of water out there… “Ruby Falls is pumping!” commented Phil!!
+The 2008 cruising season has got off to a fantastic start with reports back that there is plenty of water out there… “Ruby Falls is pumping!” commented Phil.
 The fish have also been out to play including the prized Barramundi.

-Our passengers indeed visit the Kimberley to experience the ruggedness, the remoteness and the rich variety of flora and fauna.
-However, it is without fail that most board K2O with the secret desire to catch that elusive Kimberley Barramundi.
+Passengers indeed visit the Kimberley to experience the ruggedness, the remoteness and the rich variety of flora and fauna.
+However, it is without fail that most have a secret desire to catch that elusive Kimberley Barramundi.

 With this common goal in mind, Scott Coghlan from Western Angler with help of Dick Pasfield, an avid Kimberley Fisherman, have put together some helpful hints to assist you in your quest to hook that prized catch: